 - Thoracic radiation therapy was well tolerated.

 Patients with ED treated with chemotherapy who have achieved a response can be considered for administration of PCI.

-- A randomized trial of 286 patients with response following four to six cycles of chemotherapy compared PCI versus no further therapy with symptomatic brain metastases.[Level of evidence: 1iiD
+- A randomized trial of 286 patients who responded following four to six cycles of chemotherapy compared PCI versus no further therapy.[Level of evidence: 1iiD

 - The cumulative risk of brain metastases within 1 year was 14.6% in the radiation group (95% CI, 8.3–20.9) and 40.4% in the control group (95% CI, 32.1– 48.6).

 - Radiation was associated with an increase in median DFS from 12.0 weeks to 14.7 weeks and in median OS from 5.4 months to 6.7 months after randomization.

 - The 1-year survival rate was 27.1% (95% CI, 19.4–35.5) in the radiation group and 13.3% (95% CI, 8.1–19.9) in the control group.

 - Radiation had side effects but did not have a clinically significant effect on global health status.